QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 .. literalinclude:: /_static/includes/deps.jl

-To run Jupyter, in a terminal type
+To run Jupyter, in a terminal ``cd`` to the location you wish to modify local files in and type

 .. code-block:: none